One recipe. One bowl. One playlist.

 And the cookies?

-Unevenly baked.
-Slightly crisp on the edges.
+Uneven.
+A little crisp on the edges.

 Perfect in every way that matters.

-A Christmas baking night doesn’t require effort — only intention.
+A Christmas baking night doesn’t require effort—only intention.

 Choose the imperfect cookies.